Other 2014 Group Shows

 - MOD Palm Springs (The Curve Hotel and Resort, Oct 9-13)

-and the seven remaining shows are listed below in chronological order –
+and the eight remaining shows are listed below in chronological order –

 Modern Mambo!
 Modernism Week After Dark Opening Night